dateparser – python parser for human readable dates

 Warning

 You can extract dates from longer strings of text.
-They are returned as list of tuples with text chunk containing the date and parsed datetime object.
+Results are returned as a list of (substring, datetime) tuples:

 >>> from dateparser.search import search_dates